Bappy127/Project-RPS/README.md

 # Project-RPS

-This my Final Year project in university.
+This is my Final Year project in university.